Awambeng/flask_app_crud/README.md

    python app.py
    ```

-5. Open a web browser and navigate to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to access the application.
+5. Open a web browser and navigate to [http://127.0.0.1:8080/] to access the application.

-## Contributing

-1. Each group clones the repository to their local machine.
-2. Students in each group create a new branch for the specific feature they are working on (e.g., `feature-add-book`, `feature-update-book`, etc.).